 Sei Solo workshops at Exeter House Special School

-5, 6 and 8 June 2017: following on from a pilot workshop at Woodford Valley Resource Base for Autism in March 2017, La Folia artists developed creative ideas with students at Exeter House Special School using Bach’s partitas and sonatas for solo violin as musical inspiration.
+With workshops in June and July 2018 and culminating in the autumn, La Folia artists develop creative ideas with students at Exeter House Special School using Bach’s partitas and sonatas for solo violin as musical inspiration.
 Howard Moody was joined by project artists Emily Blows, Emma Payne, Adrian Zolotuhin and Jeff Moore.
 The pilot workshop was facilitated by Emma Payne and Bryony Moody.

 Continuing Songs workshops at Salisbury College